redhat-developer/devspaces-chectl/README.md

   $ dsc server:deploy

 OPTIONS
-  -a, --installer=operator|olm
+  -a, --installer=olm|operator
       Installer type.
-If not set, default is "olm" for OpenShift 4.x platform otherwise "operator".
+If not set, default is olm for OpenShift >= 4.2, and operator for earlier versions.

   -d, --directory=directory
       Directory to store logs into